quillkep/IT1025Fall2020FullTerm/Lab3a/readme.md

 * Explain the purpose of ERP software and provide an example.

-* In addition to the chapter use the following resource:  https://www.vmware.com/solutions/virtualization.html#how-it-works and explain the purpose of virtualization.

 # Virtualization

 Read the article
 https://www.redhat.com/en/topics/virtualization/what-is-virtualization

+* In addition to the chapter use the following resource:  https://www.vmware.com/solutions/virtualization.html#how-it-works and explain the purpose of virtualization.

 #### Explain the following:
 * What types of problems are solved with virtualization?
 * What role does hypervisor play in virtualization?

-#### Continue learning about virtualization by exploring cloud computing vs. virtualization:
+#### Cloud computing vs. Virtualization:
     https://www.redhat.com/en/topics/cloud-computing/cloud-vs-virtualization

 * In your own words explain the difference between cloud computing and virtualization